Anne Marie Helger

-Anne Marie Helger (born 12 February 1946) is a Danish actress and performer.
-She has performed in theatre, films and television.
+Anne Marie Helger (born 12 February 1946) is a Danish theatre, films and television actress and performer.

 Style and work

 In Denmark, Helger is well known for her activism, political satire and engagement in numerous humanitarian projects.
-Helgers work for the Danish HIV-AIDS movement is among her most notable of these.
+Helger's work for the Danish HIV-AIDS movement is among her most notable of these.

 Helger attended the Aalborg Theatre school, but did not finish the education.
-In the 1960s she became a member of the travelling street theatre group of Solvognen (The Sun Chariot), and later in the 1970s Debatteatret (The Debate-theatre).
+In the 1960s she became a member of the travelling street theatre group Solvognen (The Sun Chariot), and later in the 1970s Debatteatret (The Debate-theatre).

 Helger is known for her many flamboyant dresses, make-up and jewellery, but not exclusively, as she has also performed in classical theatre plays and on television.
-Helger has worked closely with Danish actor and performer Peter Larsen in various events and projects.
+Helger has worked closely with Danish actor and performer Peter Larsen in various projects.